e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `InexactError`, and `build(world; activations)` puts it in CI.
 The robustness comes from enforcement, not hope.

-C172 migration audit (one afternoon, one genuine item):
+C172 migration audit (one afternoon):

 - `Interpolations.jl` tables (propeller coefficient maps, engine maps) must accept generic scalars.
 They do; but prefer cubic knots over linear where partials matter, since linear knots make Jacobian entries piecewise-constant.
 - In-model saturations (actuator limits, idle/FRC clamps) zero Jacobian columns when active.
-LM damping tolerates the rank deficiency and the report names it, and cruise trim leaves those saturations inactive.
+LM damping tolerates the rank deficiency and the report names the saturated variable (row 70), and cruise trim leaves those saturations inactive.
 - The landing gear is never evaluated off-zero airborne.
 - `norm`-at-zero guards are already in place (e5efb3a).